 Getting Started with CVB .Net

 The simplest way for getting started is using Visual Studio.
 Make sure you have the .Net-Desktop Development package installed.
 Also a current version of CVB needs to be installed (download for Windows 32 or Windows 64).
-As of today CVB .Net needs to be downloaded separately (see here) .
+Starting with 13.02.000 CVB .Net is included in the standard installers for Windows.
+If you use an older 13.x version you still can download it separately (see here) .

 First create a Console, Windows Forms or WPF App as you like (or take an existing one).
 In this post we just add the necessary assemblies.
 Later on we see some code.